Your donations are tax-deductible, of course. (View IRS determination letter.) Our EIN is 20-1887272.

 Potlucks and song circles

-Hosting meetings and conversations: Oregon Humanities, Jewish Voice for Peace, an evening with legendary activist Ben Morea, Pacific NW Forest Climate Alliance
+Hosting meetings and conversations: Oregon Humanities, Jewish Voice for Peace, Red Machete, Pacific NW Forest Climate Alliance

 A place to Learn